 Throughout the war, farmers resisted successfully being classified as an essential industry, while still balancing demands for their “special needs.”
 10,000 military men were used to assist with the 1941 to 1942 harvest, and 8,000 for the 1942 to 1943 harvest.

 To avoid too many repeats of pulling men from active military service to help with farming, a Women’s Land Corps was formed at the end of 1941.
-About 7,000 women had been in farm work before the war, but farmers initially said they didn’t want anymore of them: that women weren’t suited for a great deal of the work, and besides, they didn’t want to pay the women as much as they paid men.
+About 7,000 women had been in farm work before the war, but farmers initially said they didn’t want anymore of them.
+They felt that women weren’t suited for a great deal of the work, and besides, they didn’t want to pay the women as much as they paid men.

 Nevertheless, quiet words with farming organizations gradually enabled the Women’s Land Corps scheme to take off.

 The women were expected to live with the families they were posted with, and take their meals with them, but the overall terms of working in the Corps weren’t great, so by June 1942, it had only attracted 146 women.